The following is a series of articles written by Jennifer Wilt that appeared in The Doddridge Independent

 In March 1863 the 14th Regiment was attached to the 5th Brigade, 1st Division, 8th Army Corps.
 The various companies were assigned to guard duty in Clarksburg, New Creek, Romney and Petersburg.

 On April 4, 1863 Chapman J. Stuart was discharged from service because of an “adverse report.”
-I do not know the circumstances surrounding his termination.
-George W. Taggart was then promoted to replace Stuart as Lieutenant Colonel of the 14th.
+According to Stuart's fourth-great nephew Carl A. Hardy, Jr., "My research tells me that he was granted a Special Discharge by the War Department so that he could assume the elected civil position of the 4th District Circuit Court Judge, seated in West Union, Doddridge County."
+George W. Taggart was promoted to replace Stuart as Lieutenant Colonel of the 14th.

 Battle of Greenland Gap

 Company A, 14th Regiment saw their first real action at Greenland Gap, Mineral County, W.Va., on April 25, 1863 when Confederate General William “Grumble” Jones led a superior force of 1,500 men through the gap.
 Waiting for Jones and his troops were soldiers from Company A, 14th W.Va., and a company of the 23rd Illinois Infantry.
 The following is an excerpt from Compendium of the War of the Rebellion (1908) by Frederick H. Dyer.
 It describes the heroic actions of Company A’s Captain Jacob Smith, who was from the Nutters Fork community.